North Carolina job training and employment programs.

 Meet with a career specialist from North Carolina that can help with resume preparation and get information on the local job market.
 The counselors can also offer career guidance and assessment.
 These specialists often work with the human resource departments of businesses in North Carolina so they can help candidates network.

 Other services include information on training and education, access to free classes, workshops, and other resources for training.
 Or get help in filing for unemployment insurance claims or other government benefits.
+If a low income job seeker needs financial support, then there may be assistance paying for laptops as well as free computers.

 Solutions are offered for Job Seekers.
 The North Carolina Division of Workforce Solutions helps many people find their next job or gain a new skill.
 This is available for a diverse background of clients, including Veterans, Older workers/seniors, Youth, Migrant farm workers, disabled, and even former offenders and prisoners.